Dele Momodu: Ovation Red Carol

 Momodu has held an annual event since 2008, known as the Ovation Red Carol (later changed to Ovation Carol and Awards).
 The Red Carol is held every December, and has become one of West Africa's most popular annual Christmas events, often involving musical performances, drama, fashion shows and award presentations for varying charitable causes.
 From 2008 to 2012 it was held in Lagos, Nigeria, but was held in Accra, Ghana, in December 2013.
 In 2013, former president of Ghana J. J. Rawlings attended, with Wyclef Jean as the headline act, along with many other international performers, including MI, Ice Prince and Burna Boy from Nigeria.
 In 2015, two shows were held for the first time – one in Lagos, Nigeria and the other in Accra, with Nigerian performer Wizkid headlining both events, as well as American singer Evelyn "Champagne" King for the Lagos show.
 The 2016 show was held in Lagos at Eko Hotel & Suites, with Ovation presenter Daala Oruwari and actor Richard Mofe Damijo serving as co-hosts.
 Korede Bello, Flavour N'abania, Reekado Banks, King Sunny Ade and Simi all performed at the Globacom-sponsored event, and was attended by Ghanaian President John Dramani Mahama.
 A video tribute was held for the late producer OJB Jezreel in the presence of his family.
 The 2017 show featured performances from Tiwa Savage, 2baba, Davido, Sinach, Sammie Okposo, D'banj, DJ Cuppy, Banky W, Sir Shina Peters and Ebenezer Obey, and was attended by guests including Femi Otedola and Aliko Dangote.
 The 2018 edition, sponsored by the Esther Ajayi Foundation, featured an all-star lineup including Burna Boy, Adekunle Gold, Mr Eazi, Falz, DJ Cuppy, Teni, Mayorkun, Yinka Ayefele, Sinach, Sammie Okposo and more.

 Political career

-Dele Momodu officially indicated his interest to run for the position of president of the federal republic of Nigeria under the Labour Party, during the 2011 presidential election cycle in September 2010.
+Momodu officially indicated his interest to run for the position of president of the federal republic of Nigeria under the Labour Party, during the 2011 presidential election cycle in September 2010.
 However, the Labour Party would drop out of the presidential race and he would end up running under the platform of the National Conscience Party, losing to Goodluck Jonathan in the general elections.
 He would later describe this presidential race as being borne out of frustration.

-In February 2022, Momodu declared his intention to run for president of Nigeria, on the platform of the main opposition party, the People's Democratic Party.
+In February 2022, Momodu declared his intention to run for president of Nigeria, on the platform of the main opposition party, the Peoples Democratic Party.

 Family and personal life

-On 19 December 1992, Dele married his wife Mobolaji Abiodun Momodu.
+On 19 December 1992, Momodu married Mobolaji Abiodun.
 They have four children: Pekan (born 1994), Yole (born 1996), Eniafe (born 1997) and Korewa (born 2004).